FirefoxBar/HeaderEditor/docs/docs/en-US/guide/custom-function.md

 Custom functions are also limited by matching rules and exclusion rules.
 Only requests that meet the matching rules and do not satisfy the exclusion rule are processed by the custom function.

-The priority of the custom function is not determined.
-It may be possible to customize the function earlier than the normal rule to the request, or it may be later.
-The order of execution of multiple custom functions is also variable.
+Note:
+* The execution order of rules is not determined.
+Do not rely on the execution order to implement features.

-When you can use normal rules to complete the case, please try to use the general rules, rather than custom function
+* When you can use normal rules to complete the task, please try to use normal rules rather than custom functions

 Custom function writing does **NOT** include the function head and tail, including only the function body. which is: